sachin7122005/Experimental-verification-of-frequency-response-of-Digital-fiber-optic-link/README.md

 ## RESULT
 The digital signal was successfully transmitted through **660nm and 950nm fiber optic links** and reproduced at the receiver end.
-The maximum bit rate of the digital link was determined experimentally.
+The maximum bit rate of the digital link was determined successfully